Tropical Depression Bill soaks Texas, kills one, brings flood worries

 AUSTIN, Texas Tropical Depression Bill drenched large parts of Texas on Wednesday, turning streets into lakes, raising flood worries and killing at least one person in the state where severe weather killed about 30 people last month.

-Bill, the second named tropical storm of the 2015 Atlantic hurricane season, was forecast to bring 2 to 4 inches (5-10 cm) of rain in an area stretching from Texas toward Indiana, with a few places seeing as much as 12 inches (30 cm), the National Weather Service said.

-It was downgraded from a tropical storm on Wednesday as it lost strength.
-The storm first came ashore on Tuesday and has taken a northeastern path into northern Texas and Oklahoma.
+There were scores of traffic accidents related to Bill, the second named tropical storm of the 2015 Atlantic hurricane season.
+It was downgraded from a tropical storm on Wednesday as it lost power.
+It first came ashore on Tuesday and has taken a northern path into central Texas.

-The heavy rains could cause rivers already swollen by torrential rains in late May to spill over their banks again.
+The heavy rains could cause rivers already swollen from torrential rains in late May to spill over their banks again.

 "This event is not over," Texas Governor Greg Abbott said at a news conference.
 "There will be a lot of rainfall that will still come.
 There could be some potential tornadoes."